adamsilver/fdpb/03-Book-A-Flight.md

 ## 2. Choosing when to fly

 Dates are hard[^5].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

-Traditionally we've used 3 select boxes to capture dates&mdash;one for day, month and year.
+Traditionally 3 select boxes, for day, month and year are used to enter dates.
 One of the redeeming qualities of select boxes is that they stop users entering wrong information.
 In the case of dates, even *this* doesn't hold up.
-That's because a user can, for example, select *31 February 2017* which is invalid.
+That's because a user can, for example, select *31 February 2017* which is, of course, not a valid date.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

-The remaining reason to use select boxes is to avoid the problem of formats.
+The other reason select boxes are used, is to avoid the problem of formats.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes.
-We simply can't accurately determine the user's intent.
-And so, we can't be as forgiving, as we would otherwise like to be.
+We simply can't accurately determine the user's intent based on what they enter.
+Therefore, we can't be as forgiving as we would like to be.

-With that said, before we can design the date component, we need to first understand what type of date we're asking users for.
-Goverment Digital Services (GDS) talks about this in the service manual[^6].
+But let's step back a moment.
+Before, we can design a date component, first we should understand what type of date we're asking for.
+Goverment Digital Services (GDS) talks about this in their Service Manual[^6].
 It says *the way you should ask for dates depends on the types of date you’re asking for*.
 There are 3 main types of date.
-We'll explore each one now to determine which one best fits the need.
+We'll step through each in turn, to see if one of those suits the problem we're trying to solve.

 ### Dates from documents

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
-This will make it easier for users to copy it across accurately.*
+This will make it easier for users to copy it across accurately.* In fact, we followed this guidance to the letter, in chapter 2, for the expiry date field.

-We applied this guidance to the expiry date field, in chapter 2.
-That is the text box expects a number, matching the format on their card.
-Users simply copy what they see.
+The field expects users to type a number matching the format found on the card.
+Users simply have to copy what they see, without needing to think.
+Obvious interfaces are good interfaces.

 ### Memorable dates

-The defacto thinking is that date pickers are always better than manually entering numbers.
-But for dates that are easy to remember, such as date of birth, this isn't true.
-It's often slower and harder to enter a memorable date through a date picker, than it would be to type numbers directly into a text box unassisted.
+The defacto thinking is that date pickers are always better than  typing numbers into a text box.
+For memorable dates, such as date of birth, this is most certainly not true.
+It's arduous having to  scroll and click through multiple years and months to find a date, when typing in 6 numbers unassisted is considerably quicker.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
 Why 3 boxes?
-Because it solves the formatting issues we discussed before.
-Here's how it might look:
+Because it solves the formatting issues we discussed earlier.

 ![GDS date of birth](./images/gds-dob.png)